 Yakov Gubanov has an established reputation as one of the best accompanists for silent films in the world.
-He has given over 500 performances and has been composer in residence at the Harvard Film Archive from 1996 to 2007.
+He has given over 500 performances and has been composer in residence at the Harvard Film Archive for over ten years.
 His style of accompaniment is a live improvisation to what is happening on the screen, making each performance a unique one-of-a-kind experience.

-He has provided live improvisation to silent films at international festivals in Germany (Schlosskirche Ettersburg Musik Festival 1995, and Weimarer Fruhjahrstage fur zeitgenossische Musik, 2001), in Italy Le Giornate del Cinema Muto 2000, and Canada Cinemateque 2002.
-In 2004, he participated as a composer and pianist in the 4th Cultural Construction Annual Concert Series promoted by the Boston Creative Music Alliance.
-In 2007 his improvisation to Dziga Vertov's "The Man with a Movie Camera" was featured in the exhibition "Music Video/Silent Film: Innovations in the Moving Image at the RISD Museum, Rhode Island.
-In August 2008 he performed at the music festival of Ivrea, in the Italian Alps (Festival Musicale della Via Frangicena Canavesana).
+He has provided live improvisation to silent films at international festivals in Germany (Schlosskirche Ettersburg Musik Festival, and Weimarer Fruhjahrstage fur zeitgenossische Musik), in Italy Le Giornate del Cinema Muto and Canada Cinemateque.
+He participated as a composer and pianist in the 4th Cultural Construction Annual Concert Series promoted by the Boston Creative Music Alliance.
+His improvisation to Dziga Vertov's "The Man with a Movie Camera" was featured in the exhibition "Music Video/Silent Film: Innovations in the Moving Image at the RISD Museum, Rhode Island.
+He performed at the music festival of Ivrea, in the Italian Alps (Festival Musicale della Via Frangicena Canavesana).